Your Death Benefit (Group Life Cover)

 - Tell them your name, staff code, ID number, contact details, details of the doctor/nurse, and the date you went for tests.

-- Please note that even if the underwriter does not approve your request for Full Cover, you will retain the Core Cover.
+- If the underwriter does not approve your request for Full Cover, you will retain the Core Cover.